lat9/usps/readme.txt

         - MODULE_SHIPPING_USPS_GROUNDONLY ... identifies whether the database field 'products::products_groundonly' should be interrogated.
         - MODULE_SHIPPING_USPS_FRAGILE ... identifies whether the database field 'products::products_fragile' should be interrogated.
     - Remove 'plugin_check_for_updates' function.
 It's now expected to be present as part of the base Zen Cart distribution (zc152+).
+    - Auto-disable on the storefront if no shipping services have been selected or if the store's country-of-origin isn't the US (country code 223).

 2018-03-28 by bislewl
     - Changed "USPS Retail GroundTM" -> "USPS Retail GroundRM" as it is now a registrered trademark otherwise it won't show the rates